stephendade/PaGS/docs/usage.rst

 In the alternate case, where multiple vehicles (each with a different System ID) are on a single connection, simply repeat the ``--source`` with the same connectionstr and the relevent (differerent) source ID's.

+If using the ``--sitl`` options, multiple connections to different APM SITL instances can be used.
+For example, to connect to 3 SITL instances: ``--sitl=0 --sitl=1 --sitl=2``

+If neither the ``--source`` and ``--sitl`` arguments are used, PaGS will first look for any USB-connected flight controllers and attempt to connect at a buad rate of 115200, otherwise it will connect to a UDP server on localhost, port 14550.

 As an example: